 Patients with narcolepsy cannot perform psychomotor tasks or maintain alertness as well as normal controls, even when treated with psychostimulants and REM-sleep-suppressing drugs.
 Review of multiple studies indicates that patients receiving the maximum recommended doses of stimulant medications rarely reach above 70 to 80% of normal control levels on tests of performance and alertness.
 Many authorities recommend a goal of obtaining maximum alertness at selected times of the day, for example during work or school hours and while driving, and using scheduled naps to help maintain alertness.
 Others recommend a goal of maximal or "normal" alertness throughout conventional waking hours.
 Unfortunately, most data indicate that although daytime sleep episodes can be reduced in most cases, they cannot be completely abolished in all patients.

-In the 1970s, GHB was used to treat sleep disorders, and some interest in this use continues.
+GHB was used in the 1970s to treat sleep disorders, and some interest in this use continues.
 Some doctors feel it is the most reliable medication for inducing sleep that exists.
 It is thought to induce rapid eye movement sleep, decreasing symptoms of narcolepsy.
 Many prominent doctors have been outspoken about the unnecessary legal restrictions placed on this naturally-occurring substance.
 Medical use in the treatment of narcolepsy is usually 50mg/kg per day.

 The most consistent and least controversial effects are improved cataplexy and improved nocturnal sleep disruption with GHB treatment [Scrima et al., 1990; Broughton and Mamelak, 1980: Bedard et al., 1990].
 Further investigations would be needed to confirm a possible beneficial effect for daytime sleepiness.
 Importantly, GHB's anti-cataplectic effects are clearly mediated by a different mode of action when compared to those produced by antidepressant compounds.
 As such, patients who do not tolerate classical antidepressant treatment because of side-effects, tolerance or contraindications would not have any other choice if GHB were not available to them.